kmnthecoder/NieR-Automata-Minimalist-NXTheme/README.md

 - Switch version 10.0.4

 Original backgrounds are included if you wish to swap backgrounds.
 You can also extract the layout and backgrounds using the NXThemes desktop tool.

+Credits to Such Meme, Many Skill, Akai, and Migush for the layouts.